flugg/laravel-responder/readme.md

 #### Publishing Package Assets

-You also need to publish the package configuration and language file using the Artisan command:
+You may also publish the package configuration and language file using the Artisan command:

 ```shell
 php artisan vendor:publish